An Informal Summary of University Policies, Procedures, and Resources for Undergraduate Instruction

 The Office of Instructional Development’s Evaluation of Instruction Program (EIP) maintains a test-scoring service that is available to UCLA instructors who teach large undergraduate courses.
 EIP provides test-scoring forms that are readable by an optical scanner; EIP will then provide the instructor with a detailed statistical report.
-Taking advantage of this report enables an instructor to review the test questions and assess their reliability (In compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, the Office for Students with Disabilities (http://www.osd.ucla.edu/) and the Disabilities and Computing Program (http://www.dcp.ucla.edu/), serve students with visual impairments, learning disabilities, attention deficit disorders acquired brain injuries, psychological disabilities, hearing impairments, mobility impairments, and health impairments.
+Taking advantage of this report enables an instructor to review the test questions and assess their reliability (In compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, the Center for Accessible Education (http://www.cae.ucla.edu/) and the Disabilities and Computing Program (http://www.dcp.ucla.edu/), serve students with visual impairments, learning disabilities, attention deficit disorders acquired brain injuries, psychological disabilities, hearing impairments, mobility impairments, and health impairments.
 These offices are available to work with the instructor and the student to help with alternative format needs.
 They work with faculty to facilitate the most successful learning experience for each student who presents documentation of a specific disability.
 These centers will also help faculty who may have similar needs.

 Students with disabilities at UCLA are capable individuals who experience some limitation that calls for adaptation of materials or alternative methods, or environments to facilitate their most successful learning.
 Accommodations are varied and specifically designed to meet the disability-based needs of each student.
 Accommodations for students with visual impairments, for example, may include readers, taped textbooks from Recordings for the Blind and Dyslexic, extended time for examinations (with a proctor to read and record test questions), or use of materials in Braille.
 A hard-of-hearing student may employ an assistive listening device that is used by the faculty to transmit a clear signal to the student so that the student may hear the lecture without interference.
 Deaf students may use sign language interpreters.
 Note takers are provided as well, because it is difficult for a deaf student to watch an interpreter and take notes simultaneously.